Anthony Quinn: 1980–1996: Final works

 In 1983, he reprised his role as Zorba for 362 performances in a successful musical version, called Zorba, opposite fellow film co-star Lila Kedrova, reprising her role as Madame Hortense.
 Quinn performed in the musical both on Broadway and at the Kennedy Center in Washington, DC.

 In 1990, he starred in The Old Man and the Sea, a television movie based on the novel by Ernest Hemingway.
 Quinn's film career slowed during the 1990s, but he nonetheless continued to work steadily, appearing in Revenge (1990), Jungle Fever (1991), Only the Lonely (1991), Mobsters (1991) Last Action Hero (1993), A Walk in the Clouds (1995) and Seven Servants (1996).

 In 1994, Quinn played the role of Zeus in five television movies focusing on the legendary journeys of Hercules.
 These were, in order, Hercules and the Amazon Women, Hercules and the Lost Kingdom, Hercules and the Circle of Fire, Hercules in the Underworld, and Hercules in the Maze of the Minotaur.

-In 1995, Quinn starred in his last movie in a lead role in the film Seven Servants, by Daryush Shokof.
+In 1995, Quinn starred in A Walk In The Clouds and in his last movie in a lead role in the film Seven Servants, by Daryush Shokof.